 The Weatherization Assistance Program (WAP) is the most established way to get a free or low-cost water heater from the government.
 The Department of Energy oversees WAP, which supports various upgrades for low-income homeowners if the project reduces electricity or gas consumption.

 Apply for WAP through your state agency.
 A local contractor will begin the process by conducting a home energy audit.
 The analysis will generate recommendations based on a Savings Investment Ratio (SIR), often prioritized in this order.

 - Update inefficient household appliances

 - Drafty window and door upgrades

 - Installation of smoke and carbon monoxide detectors

 The Low-Income Home Energy Assistance Program (LIHEAP) is an indirect government initiative offering free water heater replacement.
 The US Department of Health and Human Services administers LIHEAP, which allocates most of its budget to lower utility bills (gas and electric).

 Apply for LIHEAP through your state agency to lower the total cost of ownership for any new or existing unit.
 Remember that operating expenses are an enormous part of the equation.

-You can more readily afford a water heater when you receive help paying for the energy that makes them run!
-Plus, LIHEAP might pay for a new unit if yours is leaking.
+You can more readily afford a water heater when you receive help paying for the energy that makes it run!
+Plus, LIHEAP might pay for a new unit if yours consumes too much gas.